Friends with benefits: Third wave feminism

-In 2011, Friends with Benefits, starring Justin Timberlake and Mila Kunis, was released which depicted a friends with benefits relationship between the two co-stars.
-Within the same year, the film No Strings Attached, starring Natalie Portman and Ashton Kutcher was released, which also depicted a friends with benefits relationship.
-(By coincidence, Kutcher and Kunis, actors in the above films, married in real life in 2015.)
-Since then, the concept has become a phenomenon that is frequently referenced in popular culture and adopted by society.

 Research and studies

 There are many studies that examine how FWB relationships progress among college aged students.

 In an era of increased sexual liberation, casual sexual relationships continue to become more prominent.
 Studies show that an increasing number of college students, both male and female, report having a friends with benefits relationship at some point.
 Men tend to view FWB relationships as casual, while women tend to view them as friendships.
 Men are also more likely to have sexual relations with someone that they are not in a romantic relationship with.

 Themes that emerged from one study on FWB with university students included "(1) FWB relationships as empowering to young women, (2) FWB relationships as not empowering to young women, (3) FWB relationships as providing a safe option in place of hook-ups, and (4) control and power in FWB relationships."

 Another study found that individuals who avoid attachment experience less sexual satisfaction in relationships.
 This study also found a correlation between attachment anxiety and sexual satisfaction.

 As FWB relationships continue to be a topic of interest, research on the subject is starting to lose its negative connotation.
 FWB relationships continue to grow in popularity amongst young people and older people without young children.

 Teenagers and young adults from rural communities revealed that most of them anticipated their FWBR to dissolve into a friendship and majority of the rest that didn't expected a romantic relationship to come out of being FWB.
 Both female and male youths motivated by their physical needs to engage in a FWB relationship were also more likely to express satisfaction with the experience.

 Research on gender differences for FWBRs suggest that men are more likely to have more than one FWBR at a time and wish to maintain a FWB relationship as it is whereas women may expect to end up in a committed relationship or become closer friends.

 Women also tend to motivate themselves to participate in a FWBR as means of meeting their emotional needs more than their male peers.
 However, complicated emotional feelings can still happen for both men and women in friends with benefits relationships.
 Since women face more societal judgment and pressures than men for casual sexual behavior, this may also increase their shame and make them less likely to take safe sex precautions to prevent STDs and unintended pregnancies.